tkvangorder/eureka-angular-ui/README.md

 The project already contains a VS Code launch configuration file with two launch tasks:
 - "Launch Chrome against localhost with source maps" - This launch will start a new instance of chrome and automatically navigate to the application running on port 4200. **Note: On a Mac, I had to kill all instances of Chrome on my machine to have this work correctly**
 - "Attach to Chrome with source maps" - This launch will attach to an existing instance of Chrome, if chrome is running with its remote debugging enabled.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive/pipe/service/class`.

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.
+The artifacts that are generated in the dist folder can be directly copied into a spring boot application's "src/main/resources/static"

 ## Running unit tests